madskristensen/WebEssentials2013/CONTRIBUTING.md

 - Always use proper indentation.
 - In Visual Studio under `Tools > Options > Text Editor > C# > Advanced`, make sure `Place 'System' directives first when sorting usings` option is enabled (checked).
-- Before commiting, organize usings for each updated C# source file.
+- Before committing, organize usings for each updated C# source file.
 Either you can right-click editor and select `Organize Usings > Remove and sort` OR use extension like [BatchFormat](http://visualstudiogallery.msdn.microsoft.com/a7f75c34-82b4-4357-9c66-c18e32b9393e).
-- Before commiting, run Code Analysis in `Debug` configuration and follow the guidlines to fix CA issues.
+- Before committing, run Code Analysis in `Debug` configuration and follow the guidelines to fix CA issues.
   Code Analysis commits can be made separately.